mohbenaicha/Computer-Vision---Who-s-That-Pokemon/README.md

 Natural language processing for semantic similarity using TFIDG, GloVe and BERT mini-project;

-The image scraper is in ipython format.
-It can be easily changed to an exe script.
+The image scraper script is in notebook py and ipynb formats.
+NOTE: To execute script, ensure dependencies (selenium and requests) are installed in the environment on which scraper is run before hand.